 Perhaps you’re going to be away for months and you’re planning on putting your car in storage, or maybe you have a fixer-upper sitting on blocks in your backyard.
 For whatever reason, you’ve decided that you won’t be driving your car for quite some time and you’re considering temporarily canceling or suspending your car insurance to save money on premium payments.
 Insurance isn’t only intended to protect you and your passengers, it’s also intended to protect pedestrians, other drivers, and property.
 And while suspending or canceling your policy may be an option, there are various issues to consider.

 Suspending coverage allows for you to “pause” your policy without canceling it, thus avoiding a coverage gap.
 In all likelihood, this may not be an option for you.
 First, if you’re leasing a vehicle or have a loan on a vehicle, it’s likely that your lessor or lender requires you to have a certain amount of coverage, and typically requires that you carry comprehensive and collision insurance.
 Secondly, many insurance carriers don’t allow for this option.
 Additionally, many states require your vehicle be insured, even if it isn’t being driven, so you’ll have to check with your DMV as well.

 However, there are some exceptions.
-Geico lets military members to suspend their coverage when they store their car for 30 days, but again, this varies by state.
+Some insurance companies let military members to suspend their coverage when they store their car for 30 days, but again, this varies by state.
 In Connecticut, for example, you must demonstrate that your vehicle will be stored where no one can access it.
 Some states, such as California, will require for you to file an Affidavit of Non-Use (ANU).